🔍 牛津詞典

 • I thought you might know somebody.
 After all, you're the man with connections.

-13 PHRASE 竟然;居然 You use after all when you are saying that something that you thought might not be the case is in fact the case. 竟然;居然
+竟然;居然 You use after all when you are saying that something that you thought might not be the case is in fact the case. 竟然;居然

 • I came out here on the chance of finding you at home after all.